1980 United States presidential election in Illinois: Republican

 The 1980 Illinois Republican presidential primary was held on March 18, 1980, in the U.S. state of Illinois as one of the Republican Party's statewide nomination contests ahead of the 1980 presidential election.

 The primary was a so-called "blind primary" or "loophole primary".
 Under this format, the presidential preference vote was a “beauty contest”.
 Delegates were not selected based upon the preference vote for president, but rather directly voted upon by voters in each congressional district.
 Additionally, the presidential preferences of each delegate candidate was not listed on the ballot.

 This primary saw a larger-than-usual turnout for an Illinois Republican primary, with more than a 400,000 vote increase over the 1976 Republican primary.
-This was attributed to both the appeal of Anderson and Reagan to independents as well crossover voting by Democrats who opted against voting in the Democratic primary due to it lacking a close race.
+This was attributed to both the appeal of Anderson and Reagan to independents as well as crossover voting by Democrats who opted against voting in the Democratic primary due to it lacking a close race.

 In both the state's popular vote and delegate count, Ronald Reagan placed first, respectively followed by John B. Anderson, George Bush, and Phil Crane.

 Three of the candidates had Illinois connections.
 Ronald Reagan was born in the state, while John B. Anderson and Phil Crane were both incumbent congressmen from the state.
 While John B. Anderson failed to win his home state, he performed strongly in certain areas of the state, particularly in the suburbs of Chicago.
 Phil Crane's securing of three delegates came despite him having already dropped-out of the race before the Illinois primary.